tbela99/css/README.md

 ## Performance

-parsing and rendering ast is 3x faster than
+parsing and rendering ast is 3x faster than parsing an element

 ```php